Frequently Asked Questions

 What does a negative result mean?

-A negative test result means that LpSG1 has not been detected in your water system .
-You don’t need to take any further action.
+A negative test result indicates that LpSG1 antigen has not been detected in your water system or that the concentration was below the limit of detection.

 What does a positive result mean?

-A positive Hydrosense Legionella test means that Legionella pneumophila SG 1 (LpSG1) has been detected in your water system.
-This means that your staff and clients are at risk of catching legionnaire’s disease.
-You should have your system cleaned immediately.
+A positive Hydrosense Legionella test means that Legionella pneumophila SG 1 (LpSG1) antigen has been detected in your water system above the limit of detection for the test kit used.